 There are many solutions to maintaining high testosterone and libido levels while cutting or dieting.
 Yes, you can actually increase your testosterone levels while losing body fat.
-In this post I’ll teach you ways you can lose fat without declining your testosterone and libido levels.
+In this post, I’ll teach you ways you can lose fat without declining your testosterone and libido levels.

 The connection between testosterone and a calorie deficient diet

-When we restrict our calorie intake our bodies experiences hormonal changes.
+When we restrict our calorie intake our bodies experience hormonal changes.
 Our reproductive system starts to go into survival mode.
 This means our testosterone levels decrease and our cortisol levels will increase (study, study).

 When in high stress/survival situations it doesn’t make sense for our bodies to keep producing testosterone and instead increases cortisol production to cope with the stress.

 Crash diets are the worst way to lose fat.
 It is important not to follow a crash diet as this is a certain and probably the fastest way to stuff up your hormonal levels.
 There are many ways to shred weight fast without lowering testosterone levels.
 Firstly the more fat we store in our bodies the more aromatase our body will contain.
 This is an enzyme that converts testosterone into estrogen.
 Estrogen is a hormone men want less of.
-So by having high levels of body fat we will increase estrogen levels within the body which is in no means making us more masculine.
+So by having high levels of body fat, we will increase estrogen levels within the body which is by no means making us more masculine.
 I’d recommend that leaning down to the 8-12% body fat range would be actually great for your testosterone levels and sex drive.